-- what the gasket is meant to contain (water? chemicals? air?)
+- What the gasket is intended to contain (water? chemicals? air?)

-You have several adhesive types to consider for the task.
-The most common gasket adhesives are gasket glue, spray, liquid, and gasket tape.
-Each adhesive type has its own unique characteristics that must be understood before calling on them for your gasketing project.
+The most common gasket adhesives are glue, spray, liquid, and tape.
+Each adhesive type has unique characteristics that must be understood before calling on them for your gasketing project.

-Gasket glue isn’t just the typical glue you’ll find while walking down the school supplies aisle.
-Instead, this type of glue is specially designed to have a powerful bond that needs to hold up over a long period of time.
-It often requires a heating element and can sometimes get messy.
+Gasket glue isn’t the glue you find while walking down the school supplies aisle.
+Instead, this type of glue is designed to have a powerful bond that needs to hold up over a long time.
+Yet, because gasket glue often requires a heating element, it can get messy.

-The spray or liquid gasket adhesives are typically used to bond materials that are unusual in size or shape, or have irregular surfaces.
-While these can be beneficial due to the speed of application and ability to get into those hard-to-reach places, they can be messy (drip … drip), and they can potentially release fumes, creating an unpleasant or unsafe working environment.
+Spray or liquid gasket adhesives are typically used to bond materials that are unusual in size or shape or have irregular surfaces.
+While these can be beneficial because of the application speed and ability to get into those hard-to-reach places, they can be messy (drip … drip), potentially releasing fumes and creating an unpleasant or unsafe working environment.

 What is Gasket Tape?

-In a nutshell, gasket tape is a strong adhesive that works to seamlessly bond two surfaces to ensure the gasket is working properly.
-Gaskets are meant to create seals, often to prevent mixing or leaking or to keep things airtight.
+Gasket tape is a strong adhesive that bonds two surfaces to form a gasket or seal.
+Gaskets are meant to create seals, and gasket tape prevents mixing or leaking and keeps things airtight.

-One of the most convenient aspects of gasket tape is that it can be applied to the gasket material before it’s cut into the right shape and size.
-So, if you’re starting with a large sheet of gasket material, that surface can be covered with the gasket tape before you even need to worry about making sure everything is in the right shape.
-It’s like getting a head start!
+Gasket tape can be applied to the gasket material before it’s cut into the right shape and size.
+So, when you start with a large sheet of gasket material, that surface can be covered with the gasket tape before you even need to worry about ensuring everything is in the right shape.

 Cutting and shaping the gasket material and then putting the gasket adhesive on afterward could lead to irregularities and an uneven application of the sealant, which could then cause a domino effect of issues — or outright catastrophes — further down the line.

-Gasket tape is a generally lower-cost adhesive than some of the other options you will find out there.
-The materials are common and are often relatively inexpensive.
-Plus, the production and application of the gasket tape can be made via speedy and efficient automation, which can save you money on labor and equipment costs over the long term.
+Generally, gasket tape is a lower-cost adhesive than other sealing options because the materials used are relatively common and often inexpensive.
+Plus, the production and application of the gasket tape can be optimized using quick and efficient automation, which will save you money on labor and equipment costs over time.

-Related to the lower cost and pre-application benefits, using gasket tape as your adhesive can save time.
-The pre-application allows for a large swath of gasket material to be coated with the adhesive all at once.
+The pre-application allows a large swath of gasket material to be coated with the adhesive simultaneously.
 The automation to apply it can often be done quickly without sacrificing quality or safety.
-Additionally, gasket tape doesn’t require curing or drying time.
-When it’s applied, it’s all set.
-No waiting is needed.
+Additionally, gasket tape doesn’t require curing or drying time, meaning it sets upon application.

-In any manufacturing setting, saving time without cutting corners on safety or quality is ideal for remaining profitable and successful in any manufacturing setting.
+Saving time WITHOUT cutting corners on safety or quality is ideal for remaining profitable and successful in any manufacturing setting.
 Gasket tape can help you achieve that goal.

-With gasket tape, you’ll have a less bulky and cleaner appearance overall.
-Tape is a thin substance on its own, so it won’t be adding unnecessary bulk to a gasket like glue might.
-It also has less (practically zero) chance of looking messy, which is a genuine possibility with a spray or liquid gasket adhesive.
+Gasket tape will lend itself to a less bulky and cleaner appearance overall.
+Tape is a thin substance that doesn’t add unnecessary bulk to gaskets the way glue might.
+It also has a far lower chance of looking messy, which is a genuine concern when using a spray or liquid gasket adhesive.

-Gasket tape, once applied, is almost like a thin film on the gasket itself, covering the precise amount that is needed to be covered, rather than spilling out or going where it doesn’t belong.
-Not only will that make it appear cleaner, but it can also ensure the gasket’s effectiveness, too.
+Once it’s applied, gasket tape is almost like a thin film resting on the gasket, covering the precise amount that needs to be covered rather than spilling out or going where it doesn’t belong.
+Not only does gasket tape make the application appear cleaner, but it can also ensure the gasket’s effectiveness.

-When bonding with two different substrates, you can put two different types of gasket tape on each side of the gasket.
-You aren’t stuck (no pun intended) with something that won’t work out.
-It is customizable to your application.
+When bonding with two different substrates, you can put two types of gasket tape on either side of the gasket.
+You aren’t stuck (no pun intended) with something that won’t work because the adhesive and design are customizable to your application.

-With tape, you have options within this option.
-Perhaps a pressure sensitive adhesive (PSA) tape, which bonds once pressure is applied, is the right call.
-Or maybe you’re better off with a heat-activated taping system (HATS) for your project.
-Plus, don’t forget the multiple tape types we listed above — double-sided tape, VHB tape, and adhesive transfer tape — that may work best for your gasket.
+Tape lends itself to options within options.
+For instance, perhaps a pressure-sensitive adhesive (PSA) tape, which bonds once pressure is applied, is the right call.
+Or, maybe you’re better off with a heat-activated taping system (HATS) for your project.
+Plus, don’t forget the multiple tape types we listed above — double-sided, VHB, and adhesive transfer tape — that may work best for your gasket.